 West Ham - Areola, Johnson, Zouma, Coufal, Ward-Prowse, Kudus, Alvarez, Bown, Aguerd, Soucek, Emerson

 Our XI to face Arsenal is locked in pic.twitter.com/hcvYwtxon0— West Ham United (@WestHam) February 11, 2024

 WHERE: London Stadium

-HOW TO WATCH: Broadcast live on the USA Network.
-Streaming online at NBCSports.com
+HOW TO WATCH: USA Network.
+Streaming online on NBCSports.com